 Roll and cut the cookies.

-- Remove the dough from the fridge and place it on a lightly floured surface.
+- Remove the chilled dough from the fridge and place it on a lightly floured surface.
 Use your hands to form the dough into a round disk.
 Then use a floured rolling pin to roll the cookie dough into a circle ¼ inch thick.

 - Using a 2 inch fluted round cookie cutter, cut circles of dough.
 Then using a mini shape cookie cutter, cut shapes out of the center of half of the dough circles.
-Remove the cut out shapes from the cut cookies and transfer the cookie dough circles to the prepared baking sheets, leaving 2 inches of space between each cookie.
+Remove the cut out shapes from the cut cookies.

 Bake the cookies.